harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 Finally, you will explore fixing some of the vulnerabilities that you have found in this lab assignment.
 For each buffer overflow vulnerability you have found in ``bugs.txt``, fix the web server's code to prevent the vulnerability in the first place.
 Above each modified code block, add a comment stating which bug from ``bugs.txt`` is fixed.

-Commit these fixes directly to your fork.
+Commit these fixes directly to your branch.
 Don't worry about your fixes breaking your previous exploits, as the test scripts will always use the original (buggy) binaries.

 **Testing**: on your own.